lrpirlet/Hello-world/README.md

 We now want to push that back to github..
 	git commit -am "comment"
-	git push origin master		!push to the remote location in the master branch
+	git push origin master		!push to the remote location in the master branch git pull origin master		!pull modification from the remote loaction in the master branch